MicrosoftDocs/azure-devops-docs/docs/repos/git/repo-health.md

 At Azure DevOps, our goal is to provide an excellent quality of service for all our customers.
 Maintaining optimal repository health is crucial in ensuring performance and reliability.

-To promote this we actively monitor various factors that contribute to the health of a repository.
+To promote this goal, we actively monitor various factors that contribute to the health of a repository.
 These factors include size, commit frequency, contents, structure, and more.
-If your repository excessively impacts our infrastructure, you may receive an email from our support team asking you to take corrective action.
+If your repository excessively impacts our infrastructure, you might receive an email from our support team asking you to take corrective action.
 By effectively managing your repository’s size and overall health, you can prevent it from negatively impacting our infrastructure and performance.

-On this page, you will find descriptions and advice for some of the common metrics.
+On this page are descriptions and advice for some of the common metrics.

 ## Overall reachable repository size